 Read through the license document and if you accept its terms click Continue and then Agree.

-Select the hard drive on which you want to install the plugin.
+Select the hard drive on which you want to install the software.
 This doesn’t need to be the same as the location where you will install the samples.
-Click Continue.

 The next screen allows you to confirm that you selected the correct install location and informs you of how much disk space the software requires.
 You can click the Customize button if you’d like to choose which components are installed.
 If the software includes a standalone version this will be installed in Applications folder.

 You’ll be prompted to enter your password to confirm that you want the installation to proceed.